phyrisrose/sanity-scaffold/README.md

 1. Create a new slice in `src/store/slices/`
 2. Add to store configuration in `src/store/index.ts`
 3. Use typed hooks from `src/store/hooks.ts`

-## 🎻 Sanity.io setup

-Sanity setup has two distinct pieces

-- Sanity Studio — this is what the editors use to create content.
-It lives in a standalone React application under `/studio`
-- Sanity client in the main application: it's set up to query the data lake using GROQ query language, and it contains all the pages and UI components to build the UI from

 ## 🧪 Writing Tests